 St. James the Lesser

 The flying buttress sculpture I am working on in this video is now finished.
 Read in this post↑ more about the statue of James the Lesser.
 You will find the accordionist in this post↑.
-I have also started on the last flying buttress statue for now, that of James the Upper, about which more later.
+I have also started on the last flying buttress statue for now, that of St. James the Greater, about which more later ↑.